g-devlt/holbertonschool-low_level_programming/hello_world/README.md

 ## 0-preprocessor
-Outputs the preprocessor step of the file in $CFILE to "./c"
+0;10;1cOutputs the preprocessor step of the file in $CFILE to "./c"

 ## 1-compiler
 Compiles with gcc $CFILE but do not link